schollii/terraform-local-gen-files/README.md

-This modules makes it easy to extract terraform state at at the time of `terraform apply` and automatically update config files used by other systems outside of terraform but which depend on some infrastructure state or settings.
+This module makes it easy to extract terraform state at the time of `terraform apply` and automatically update config files used by other systems or tools separate from terraform such as helm or kubectl, but which depend on some infrastructure state or settings such as database addresses, security group ids, etc.

-Currently, the module focusses on kubernetes and hence the docs are written based on "stacks", "namespaces" and "config" files.
-This module has been used in several closed source projects to generate helm values files and kustomize files.
-This module is especially useful to those not using the kubernetes or helm providers.
+This module has been used in several closed source projects to generate helm values files and could surely be used to generate kustomize files, ansible files, etc. This module is especially useful to those not using the kubernetes or helm providers.

+The main concepts in this module "stacks", "namespaces" and "config"
+files:
+- a stack is an instance of a set of resources that describe a complete environment.
+Eg a VPC, subnets etc, plus an EKS cluster, plus IAM, security groups, databases, lambdas, all for one environment, is a stack.
+There could be a dev stack, a staging stack, a prod stack.
+In the dev stack there could be multiple instances of an application, each for a different developer.
+The precise meaning will depend on your situation, but the term is used to refer to the totality of a set of resources that logically belong together.
+- a namespace is a subdivision of this stack into blocks.
+Think kubernetes, but this is just the term used for subdivision.
+- a config is a text file or set of text files that contain settings that are required to do something outside of terraform with the resources of the stack/namespace.
+This could be the values files for a particular deployment of an "app" in a namespace of the stack (vpc + cluster).

-Using it is very simple, and best understood by looking in the examples folder.
+Using this is very simple, and best understood by looking in the examples folder.
 Simplest example: you have `YOUR_TF_MODULE/main.tf`, and you need to get the AWS RDS DB address into the helm chart values file of YOUR_APP_DIR which represents a container deployed in your kubernetes cluster:

-- In `YOUR_APP_DIR/config/_templates_/auto-root-values.yaml`
+- In `YOUR_APP_DIR/config/_templates_/base-auto-root-values.yaml`
   put the following:
   ```
   user_url: http://${cluster_name}/user/id